Annapurna Pictures: Animation

 Annapurna Animation is an American animation studio and division of Annapurna Pictures, founded by former Blue Sky Studios executives Robert L. Baird and Andrew Millstein on December 1, 2022 and based in North Stamford, Connecticut.
 The studio's first film, Nimona, was released on June 30, 2023, on Netflix.
+The film was originally to be released in 2022 by Blue Sky Studios, but due to Blue Sky Studios' shut down, the film was released in 2023 by Annapurna.
 In September 2023, Annapurna Animation announced an animated film adaptation of Annapurna Interactive's video game Stray was in development following the success of Nimona, with other games being considered to have potential adaptations.